learn-co-curriculum/welcome-to-learn-verified/README.md

 # Welcome

-Welcome to the Learn-Verified Full Stack Web Development track.
+Welcome to Learn!
 Over the next 800-1000 hours you will learn everything you need to know to get started as a Full Stack Web Developer.
 Before you get started, just a few thoughts about to learn best using learn.co.
 It's going to be harder, and more rewarding than any other learning experience you've ever had, we promise.
 Let's learn together.

 ## Learning How To Learn